 Restrictions do remain on foreign investment for both EU and third-country citizens in the areas of real estate, tertiary education, public utilities, radio and television stations, newspapers and magazines, and airlines.
-Investment proposals concerning these areas must obtain prior approval from the relevant regulatory body, which may consult with other government departments as appropriate.
+Investment proposals concerning these areas must obtain prior approval from the Central Bank of Cyprus, which may consult with other government departments as appropriate.
 Each investment proposal is considered on its merits.